 Case Western Reserve University is a great decision for students pursuing a Biomedical Engineering degree.
 Located in Cleveland, Ohio, this university is best suited for learners who thrive in a city atmosphere.

 In America, only 36.0% of students graduate in four years.
 Case Western is way ahead of the pack on that mark with its 63.1% on-time graduation rate.
-The chemistry department at Case Western ranks 10 in the U.S. known for quality education.
+This school is thought to be a good decision for veterans.
 For additional information, look at college scorecard.

 It's hard to find a better school than Duke University if you wish to pursue Biomedical Engineering as a major.
 Students who graduate from this program report average early career income of $65,845 and mid-career income of $120,311.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.